AmirKaseb/SphinxSpeech/README.md

 print(f"Error writing to {output_json}: {e}")
 print("Processing complete.")
 ````
+- In the end we divided the train folder into two manifests final_train.json and final_test.json with ratio 90% to 10 % .
 ###  2- Model Training :-
 The First step include  making a subword tokenizer which  is essential for Automatic Speech Recognition (ASR) ,  Extensive research in Neural Machine Translation and Language Modeling has demonstrated that subword tokenization not only reduces the length of tokenized representations, making sentences shorter and more manageable for models to learn, but also enhances the accuracy of token predictions.